anjalirag/anjalirag.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Electrical and Computer Engineering, The University of Texas at Austin (current)
+* MS/PhD in Electrical and Computer Engineering, The University of Texas at Austin (current)
 * B.S. in Electrical and Computer Engineering, The University of Texas at Austin, 2025

 Work experience